isdampe/BosonEditorExperimental/README.md

 Found a bug?
 Great - go ahead and open an issue, with clear instructions on how to re-produce.
 Written a patch?
 Go ahead and send your pull request with clear instructions what and how your patch fixes something.

+###To do
+Need to standardize modules / plugins, and provide various hooks.

+And lots more...

 ###Thanks to
 * Adobe.com - Source sans pro font family
 * @bgrins - For the awesome native sortable js library, https://github.com/bgrins/nativesortable